Hurtak/clean-architecture/README.md

 ## TODOs

--   Maybe Zod validation errors should not get returned directly by API in `additionalData` but transformed to out own data type in api-ports?
--   Is logger entry-point?
+-   Is logger entry-point? maybe rename?
 -   Maybe add more than one thing in the use-case?
 So we have more than one of each in the use case?
     -   something like dummy email service?
 -   `3-use-cases/todos.ts` pretty much re-implements storage types, maybe we could share it somehow?